glowinthedark/pymediabrowser/README.md

 #### Features:

-* M3U playlist generation for folders that contain media files
+* M3U playlist generation for folders with media files
 * browsing images with thumbnail previews in the left panel (gallery mode)
 * displaying PDF and HTML content with associated audio/video links
 * user-defined regular expressions for matching media files to PDF, HTML or text content (`config.js`)